Introduction to the Yanbu Energy Hub

 The Refining Process: A Step-by-Step Guide

 The transformation of raw crude oil into usable fuel involves a series of complex chemical and physical processes.
-Experts suggest that the efficiency of these processes at Yanbu is among the highest in the world due to the integration of advanced automation and digital technologies.
+The refining process at Yanbu uses modern technology to separate crude oil into different fuel products in an efficient way.

 1. Atmospheric and Vacuum Distillation

-The process begins with atmospheric distillation, where crude oil is heated and separated into different components based on their boiling points.
+The process begins with First, crude oil is heated and separated into different parts depending on their boiling points.
+Lighter fuels rise and heavier ones are processed further.
 Lighter products like naphtha and kerosene rise to the top, while heavier components sink.
 The remaining heavy residue is then sent to a vacuum distillation unit, which operates at lower pressure to further separate heavy oils without causing thermal cracking.

 2. Hydrotreating and Hydrocracking